 Instead of focusing on how much debt you have, eligibility for Chapter 7 bankruptcy depends primarily on:

-• The means test – This assessment compares your current monthly income to the median income for a similar household in your state.
-If your income falls below the median, you automatically qualify.
-If your income exceeds the median but your disposable income remains low enough, you may still be eligible.
+- The means test – This assessment compares your current monthly income to the median income for a similar household in your state.
+If your income falls below the median for your household size in Texas, the means-test presumption of abuse generally does not arise.
+If your income exceeds the median, you may still qualify after completing the detailed expense calculation.
+Passing the means test does not guarantee Chapter 7 eligibility; other requirements and dismissal grounds may apply.

 Furthermore, a useful guideline we often share with clients is the 2-3 year rule: if you cannot realistically pay off your debt within 2-3 years, bankruptcy is worth considering.
 This timeframe provides a practical benchmark regardless of the specific dollar amount.